jonico/pscale-workflow-helper-scripts/README.md

 You can create a database branch and deploy request in an [already existing Pull Request](https://github.com/jonico/pscale-cli-helper-scripts/pull/2) using `/ps-create`:
 ![image](https://user-images.githubusercontent.com/1872314/143734380-132bdd39-b4bc-4ec0-b1e8-79d31748542c.png)

-### /ps-attach: Attach existing PlanetScale branch or DReploy Request to your PR
+### /ps-attach: Attach existing PlanetScale branch or Deploy Request to your PR

 If the PlanetScale deploy request or database branch and your pull request both exist already, you can use the `/ps-attach` command, followed by the PlanetScale URL to your branch/DR: